 When the Banqiao Reservoir Dam gave way in China following Typhoon Nina, at least 171,000 people perished in the flash floods that occurred.
 As a result of the dam failure, 11 million survivors were left completely homeless, their homes and property destroyed by the catastrophic effects of rapidly rising water.
 Manmade dams and levees are effective at holding backwater, but they do give way under certain conditions.
 Additional stress placed on them by Mother Nature often results in dangerous conditions that give you only minutes to react as you rush to safety.

 The intensity of rainfall, land use and topography, and soil saturation are all factors that affect an area and its predisposition to flooding.
 The danger of flash flooding is that it can occur so quickly that people are caught off-guard.
 Attempts to escape a flooded area or to take time packing items needed for survival can place you and your family in grave danger if you don’t take precautions ahead of time.
-Particularly if you live in an area prone to flooding, you need to be prepared to handle what the next storm sends your way.
+Particularly if you live in an area prone to flash flood warning, you need to be prepared to handle what the next storm sends your way.
 Take these steps to ensure that you reach higher ground safe and sound:

 Avoid Building in Flood-Prone Areas